llllllllll/combine/README.rst

 Other than biases in the input, I am not smart enough to explain why the model makes the predictions it makes.
-If you would like to help improve the performance please contact me or open a PR to `slider
+If you would like to help improve the performance please contact me or open a PR to `lain
-<https://github.com/llllllllll/slider>`_ which is the repo where the actual
+<https://github.com/llllllllll/lain>`_ which is the repo where the actual model
-model implementation lives.
+implementation lives.

 Developer Usage
 ---------------